Cape man arrested for alleged DWI

-A Cape Girardeau man was cited for driving while intoxicated and careless and imprudent driving resulting in a crash.
+A Cape Girardeau man was arrested for alleged driving while intoxicated in Ste.
+Genevieve County, Missouri.

-According to a Missouri State Highway Patrol report, Benito Peralta-Cruz, 20, was taken into custody in Cape Girardeau County at about midnight Sunday night.
+A Missouri State Highway Patrol report said Illya Klyopox, 31, was arrested about 4 p.m.
+Sunday and cited for driving while intoxicated and resisting arrest by fleeing.

 Connect with the Southeast Missourian Newsroom: